 In this paper we present an MKAAP based on a conjectured quantum-resistant one-way function based in braid group theory.
 To date, this MKAAP is immune to all known attacks introduced in group theoretic cryptography and delivers linear time performance on low-footprint processors.
-As the IoT becomes ubiquitous the need to secure low-footprint processors can be achieved using group theoretic cryptography via the MKAAP introduced below.
+As the IoT becomes ubiquitous, the need to secure low-footprint processors can be achieved using group theoretic cryptography via the MKAAP introduced below.

 Previous Work.
-In 2006 [1] in joint work with M. Anshel and S. Lemieux two of us (IA and DG) introduced a key agreement protocol based in group theory (specifically the braid group) that has withstood several attacks over the past decade.
-First Myasnikov-Ushakov [20] determined that if braids are too short then one can find the conjugating factor and use that to break the system.
-However it was pointed out by one of us (PG) [14] that in practice the braids are long enough that this attack can never succeed: the method in [20] is analogous to using Fermat's technique to factor short RSA keys, which becomes impractical at secure sizes.
-Second, Kalka-Teicher-Tsaban [16] described a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
-However, two of us (DG and PG) [12] showed that this attack.
-Subsequent to the KTT attack, Ben-Zvi-Blackburn-Tsaban [7], using all of the available public information of the protocol, were able to reconstruct the shared secret, after a large precomputation and several hours of runtime.
+In 2006 [1], I. Anshel (IA) and D. Goldfeld (DG) with M. Anshel and S. Lemieux introduced a key agreement protocol based in group theory (specifically the braid group) that has withstood several attacks over the past decade.
+First, Myasnikov-Ushakov [22] determined that if braids are too short then one can find the conjugating factor and use that to break the system.
+However, it was pointed out by P. Gunnells (PG)[15] that in practice the braids are long enough that this attack can never succeed: the method in [22] is analogous to using Fermat's technique to factor short RSA keys, which becomes impractical at secure sizes.
+Second, Kalka-Teicher-Tsaban [17] described a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
+DG and PG[12] showed, however, that this attack succeeds only on a class of weak keys, and that choosing the private key data more carefully defeats this attack.
+Subsequent to the KTT attack, Ben-Zvi-Blackburn-Tsaban [7], using all of the available public information of the protocol, were able to reconstruct the shared secret, but only after a large precomputation and several hours of runtime.
 We later showed [2] that the work necessary to carry out the attack increases as the size of the permutation order grows as well as the size of the braid group.

-We remark that the current review of WalnutDSA [3], a group theoretic based digital signature, does not apply to the Ironwood protocol.
-In particular the (exponential) attack on reversing E-multiplication requires data not available to an attacker, and hence the underlying hard problems considered in these approaches do not impact the Ironwood security (see §VI).
+Some have (incorrectly) questioned the security of Ironwood based on the analysis of other group theoretic cryptographic methods.
+We remark that the current review of WalnutDSATM [3], a group theoretic based digital signature, does not apply to the Ironwood protocol.
+In particular the (exponential) attack on reversing E-multiplication requires data not available to an attacker, and, hence, the underlying hard problems considered in these approaches do not impact the Ironwood security (see VI).

 Our Contribution.
-This paper introduces the Ironwood MKAAP, whose security is based on hard problems in group theory.
+This paper introduces the Ironwood MKAAP (Ironwood); its security is based on hard problems in group theory.
 Ironwood leverages the conjectured one-way function, E-Multiplication, but creates a different construction that removes some of the public information required to mount any of the previous attacks.
 In addition to being immune from previous attacks, it can be argued that Ironwood is resistant to the current generation of quantum attacks.
-Specifically, Shor's quantum algorithm [22] - which has been shown to break RSA, ECC, and several other public-key crypto systems - does not seem applicable for attacking Ironwood because the underlying group theoretic foundation of Ironwood is an infinite non-commutative group.
-Further, Grover's quantum search algorithm [23] is not as impactful on Ironwood as it is on many protocols since the running time of Ironwood is linear in the key length and security strength, and hence the need to double the security level amounts to doubling the execution time.
+Specifically, Shor's quantum algorithm [24] - which has been shown to break RSA, ECC, and several other public-key crypto systems - does not seem applicable for attacking Ironwood because the underlying group theoretic foundation of Ironwood is an infinite non-commutative group.
+Further, Grover's quantum search algorithm [14] is not as impactful on Ironwood as it is on many protocols because the running time of Ironwood is linear in the key length and security strength, and, hence, the need to double the security level amounts to doubling the execution time.
 This stands in stark contrast to the rapid increase in execution time for standard protocols when the lengths of the private keys are doubled.